masak/alma/spec/03-statements.md

 ## 3.1 Empty statement

-An _empty statement_ does nothing, and finishes normally.
+An _empty statement_ does nothing.

 ```
 <empty-statement> ::= <semicolon>